The-OpenROAD-Project/bazel-orfs/README.md

 )
 ```

-Then load the macro in BUILD file where it should be used:
+Then load the macro in BUILD file where it should be used, and create rule for `out` script, which can find the latest file with logs:

 ```
-load("@bazel-orfs//:openroad.bzl", "build_openroad")
+load("@bazel-orfs//:openroad.bzl", "build_openroad", "create_out_rule")
+create_out_rule()
 ```

 The macro can now be placed in the BUILD file.
 The macro usage can look like this: